Adraca/CQRS-Architecture-Examples/readme.md

 Currently on Master:

-- Just an empty API, come back later
+- The example API with all routes, without implementation, come back later

-The [Basic branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic) will contains a simple separation of `Commands` and `Queries`.
+The [Basic-CQRS branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-cqrs) will contains a simple separation of `Commands` and `Queries`.

+The [Basic-Core branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-core) will contains the API working without any traces of the CQRS pattern.
+It's a first version only used for futur references and comparison.

 ## The API